xFutte/futte-newspaper/README.md

 ## Implementation

 1. Navigate to ./web and run `npm install` to install all dependencies.
 If you don't already have node, you can download it on https://nodejs.org/en/download/.'
 2. Run `npm run dev` if you want to develop on the resource or `run npm build` if you simply want to bundle the resource and use it.
+It is always a good idea to run `npm run build` when you're done custommizing it to compress the bundle.
 2. Add following to your shared.lua file:

 ```lua